moonlight-mod/moonlight-mod.github.io/src/content/docs/dev/mappings.md

 export default Exports;
 ```

+When adding a new module:

+- `node generate.js imports --write` to write the new `src/modules.ts`

-When adding a new module, or adding types to an existing module:
+When adding types to a module:

 - Add its path and a name to `generate.js`
   - Name should be the last part of the path except in cases where it breaks syntax (e.g. `highlight.js` -> `HighlightJS`)
   - Mappings for CSS class names should replace `.css` with `CSS`
 - `node generate.js types --write` to generate the new type index
-- Format with Prettier
 - `node generate.js declares "@moonlight-mod/wp/" > ../moonlight/packages/types/src/mappings.d.ts` to update import statements in moonlight
   - You don't have to do this unless you're a moonlight core developer

+Remember to format with Prettier!

 ## Finding names